JSC-TechMinds/ObjectButton/README.md

 ObjectButton is an Arduino library for detecting common button actions.
 Because of it, you can map different functions into a single button, i.e. turn on the light on a button click and play an alarm sound on double-click.

 ## Rationale
 This library was inspired by an existing Arduino library, [OneButton][OneButton].
-It allow you to attach a callback function to a specific action.
+It allows you to attach a callback function to a specific action.
 This callback function is basically a pointer to a function.
 Following approach works great for C-like functions, but not for [C++ methods inside objects][so-object-member].
 Also, if your function gets called, it has no idea, which button called it.

 To sum up:
 - Only C-like functions can be called back